apache/hive/README.txt

 =====================================

 - Hive @VERSION@ includes changes to the MetaStore schema.
-If you are upgrading from an earlier minor version of Hive it is imperative that you upgrade the MetaStore schema by running the appropriate schema upgrade scripts located in the scripts/metastore/upgrade directory.
+If you are upgrading from an earlier version of Hive it is imperative that you upgrade the MetaStore schema by running the appropriate schema upgrade scripts located in the scripts/metastore/upgrade directory.

   We have provided upgrade scripts for Derby and MySQL databases.
 If you are using a different database for your MetaStore you will need to provide your own upgrade script.

-- Hive @VERSION@ includes new configuration properties.
-If you are upgrading from an earlier minor version of Hive it is imperative that you replace all of the old copies of the hive-default.xml configuration file with the new version located in the conf/ directory.
+- Please be aware that the Hive 0.8.0 MetaStore upgrade scripts remove support for partition-level column information from the MetaStore schema.
+Since this information was not previously exposed by Hive the only people potentially impacted by this change are those who access the MetaStore directly via the Thrift API.
+If you fall into the latter category please consult HIVE-2246 for more information.

+- Hive 0.8.0 ignores the hive-default.xml file, though we continue to provide it for reference purposes.
+Any changes that you previously made to hive-default.xml must now be moved to the hive-site.xml file.

 Useful mailing lists